shreyapatilgithuub/shreyapatilgithuub/README.md

 - **Tools:** VS Code, IntelliJ IDEA, Git, GitHub

 ### 📈 Current Goals
-- Mastering Functions and Methods in Java.
+- Mastering Time and Space complexity in Java.
 - Building a strong foundation in Algorithms and Data Structures.
 - Open to collaborations on open-source projects!